 However, little attention has been paid to the role of nonlinguistic information on the informativity of sentences.
-A key challenge for understanding referential contexts for event is a parallel to the problem in verb acquisition: events are transitory, and unlike object-noun labeling, references to events often take place when the event itself is in the past or future (Gleitman, 1990).
+A key challenge for understanding referential contexts for who-did-what-to-whom event information is a parallel to the problem in verb acquisition: events are transitory, and unlike object-noun labeling, references to events often take place when the event itself is in the past or future (Gleitman, 1990).
 As with referring expressions for objects, participants must determine what is necessary to say to pick out a referent event from a set of possibilities.
-Even assuming the speaker is referring to an event that might occur in the immediate context,the of possible A speaker trying to design an informative event utterance must consider not only the set of possible verbs, but also what could correspond to each argument position (agent, patient) Thus the size of the context set of events is the product of the possible verbs, subjects and objects, e.g.:
+Even assuming the speaker is referring to an event that might occur in the immediate context, deriving the set of possible messages requires several steps.
+A speaker trying to design an informative event utterance must consider not only the set of possible verbs, but also what could correspond to each argument position (agent, patient); Thus the size of the context set of events is the product of the possible verbs, subjects and objects, e.g.:

 (4) {John, Sue, George, Maria, Jenny} x {feeds, chases, pets} x {the dog, the cat} = 30 events